Labour immigration administration

 The Ministry of Economic Affairs and Employment is responsible for policies and legislation concerning the migration of workers, students, trainees and researchers, as well as for the guidance and supervision of the Finnish Immigration Service in these matters together with the Ministry of the Interior.

-Ministry of Economic Affairs and Employment Economy is also responsible for the international employment services of the Centres for Economic Development, Transport and the Environment Employment and Economic Development Offices, as well as the European Employment Service.
+Ministry of Economic Affairs and Employment is also responsible for the international employment services of the Centres for Economic Development, Transport and the Environment Employment and Economic Development Offices, and the European Employment Service.
 In addition, the Ministry of Economic Affairs and Employment, together with the Ministry of Education and Culture, is responsible for the preparation and coordination of the national Talent Boost programme.
-The Ministry of Economic Affairs and Employment has a Labour Migration and Integration Unit subjected to the Permanent Secretary.
+The Ministry of Economic Affairs and Employment has a Labour Migration and Integration Unit under the auspices of the Permanent Secretary.

-The main responsibility for the preparation of policy and legislation related to labour migration and policy coordination, as well as for EU and other international preparation related to labour migration, was transferred from the Ministry of the Interior to the Ministry of Economic Affairs and Employment as of January 1 2020.
-The background is the entry in Prime Minister Sanna Marin's government programme, according to which the labour migration administration will be transferred to the Ministry of Economic Affairs and Employment in order to streamline processing.
+The main responsibility for the preparation of policy and legislation related to labour migration and policy coordination, and for EU and other international preparation related to labour migration, was transferred from the Ministry of the Interior to the Ministry of Economic Affairs and Employment on 1 January 2020.

 Some immigration tasks remain within the remit of the Ministry of the Interior

-In the future, the Ministry of the Interior will continue to be responsible for all general provisions related to residence permits, which are mainly laid down in chapter 4 of the Aliens Act.
-These include types of residence permits, residence permit cards, travel document requirements, general conditions for issuing a residence permit, definition of a family member, subsistence requirement, lengths of residence permits, revocation and expiry of residence permits.
-For example, issues related to the immigration of workers' family members remain the responsibility of the Ministry of the Interior, as does the regulation of the right of asylum seekers to work.
+The Ministry of the Interior also remains responsible for all general provisions related to residence permits, which are mainly laid down in chapter 4 of the Aliens Act.
+These include types of residence permits, residence permit cards, travel document requirements, general conditions for issuing a residence permit, the definition of a family member, subsistence requirement, lengths of residence permits, the revocation and expiry of residence permits.
+For example, issues related to the immigration of workers’ family members are still the responsibility of the Ministry of the Interior, as is the regulation of the right of asylum seekers to work.

 Inquiries: